 Day 2 – Visit the Major Sites of Athens

 From a historical aspect, Athens reminded me of Rome.
 Walking through the streets only to come upon ancient ruins at any turn.
-It makes you feel as though if only for one second, you’ve transported back in time.
+It makes you feel as though if only for one second, you’ve been transported back in time.
 And while walking the streets allows you to see a ton of ruins for free; there are some things worth paying to see.

 One of the most recognized structures in the entire world, in Athens you’ll find the Acropolis housing the Parthenon amongst other ruins.
 Even if you are only visiting for a short period of time, out of all of the places to visit in Athens the Acropolis should be at the top of your list.
-The Acropolis can be seen at many viewpoints throughout Athens, however it’s worth it to buy a ticket and make the trek up to the top of the rock yourself.
+The Acropolis can be seen from many viewpoints throughout Athens, however, it’s worth it to buy a ticket and make the trek up to the top of the rock yourself.
 Acropolis hours vary from summer to winter months so make sure to check the website in advance for opening and closing times.
 I’d recommend visiting right when it opens or a couple of hours before it closes in order to avoid the insane heat and crowds of tourists that flock there during the middle of the day.
 You can buy tickets here ahead of time, which allows you to skip the line.
 I’d also recommend downloading the free app, Rick Steve’s Audio Europe, where you can find a great audio tour as you move through the Acropolis.
 Don’t forget your headphones!

-If you’re interested in history, other things to see in Athens include the Ancient Agora, and the National Archeological Museum which houses ancient Greek artifacts.
+If you’re interested in history, other things to see in Athens include the Ancient Agora and the National Archeological Museum which houses ancient Greek artifacts.
 I also visited the Acropolis Museum to view relics from the Acropolis… but wouldn’t recommend it.

 Fun fact: There are Greek ruins all throughout the city and even in the Athens Metro!
-In order for the Olympics to be held in Athens it was required that Athens come up with a public transportation plan.
+In order for the Olympics to be held in Athens, it was required that Athens come up with a public transportation plan.
 (It’s hard to build new things in Athens because when you dig you come upon ruins).
 So, when they were required to build public transportation they decided to build a metro system.
 When they started digging they came upon historical remains.
 These are preserved in the metro station, which you can view yourself.

-So while 2 days in Athens in enough to begin peeling back the layers… I’m sure that one day, I’ll be back for more.
+So while 2 days in Athens is enough to begin peeling back the layers… I’m sure that one day, I’ll be back for more.
 Back to discover new neighborhoods.
 Back to meet more friendly locals.
 And back to learn more about what made the Greek’s so powerful.